 A Partner with the firm in the Federal Grants and Health Law practice groups, Scott advises clients on matters of federal grant law, government contract law, and health care law.
 Scott assists clients with the myriad requirements that apply upon acceptance of federal grant funding, including the administrative requirements and cost principles established in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), the Office of Management and Budget (OMB) Circulars that preceded the Uniform Guidance, and program-specific statutory and regulatory funding conditions.
 [Full Bio]

 There are no continuing education credits or other attendance records associated with this product.

-Purchasing this Toolkit provides access through the end of the current calendar year.
+Purchasing this Toolkit provides access for 365 days.
 This access includes any updates or additions FTLF makes to Toolkit resources throughout the year at no extra charge.

 We require approval for all Toolkit purchases.
 We aim to review all requests as quickly as possible, but there are occasional delays.
 Please allow up to 3-5 business days for approval.

 Toolkit subscriptions are for use within your organization only.
 If you are interested in purchasing Toolkit subscriptions for more than one organization, please Contact Us for bulk pricing options.